Yiu-dororong/RAG-chatbot/README.md

 Finally, we will utilize LLM to understand our query and use ```RetrievalQA``` to look up the context vectors that are most likely to answer the query from the source (pdf).

+**Note:** ```PyPDFLoader``` can only load text but not images of text.
+If you cannot highlight the text, then it is very probable that the file cannot be read by the loader.
+Solutions may be parsing to OCR or AI.

 # Interface

 To wrap all these things up, we can host a website to give a more user-friendly interface to run the process by gradio.